-Date of Request Zip Code Email S. Click on the blue title then follow the directions distributed in the control of the control Y Interlibrary Request Form Ave.
+Date of Request ILL# (office use) Lib Rec Zip Code Email S. Click on the blue title then follow the directions Click on the blue title then follow the directions Click on the blue title then follow the directions Y Interlibrary Request Form Ave.
 Note to Library user: Some Interlibrary loans take up 2 to 3 weeks to arrive Request Request Customer Information Customer Name Address City Phone Library Card # Office Use: Contact via Staff Initials Onto Order Interlibrary Loan Online 2.
-Fill in any of the fields to locate an item and the following the fields to locate an item and the following the fields to locate an item and the following the fields to locate an item and the following the fields to locate an item and the following the fields to locate and the fields to locate an item and the following the fields to locate and the fiel Sook, Audio, Visual, or Article/Journal LIBRARY LAMB Lamb Sarkman Pueblo West atellite 100 E. Abriendo Ave.
-Pickup location-Circle one) Note to Library user: Some Interlibition book on Tape Book on CD Library user: Some Interlibition or Visual Request Title Author ISBN# (if known) OCLC Accession #(if known) Journal or Article Request Publication Title Author Volume Issue Date Page Number(s) Any or all of the above information: if known) 1.
-Go to www.pueblolibrary.org Search, Interlibrary Loan Request
+Fill in any of the fields to locate an item and the following the following the fields to locate an item and the following the following the fields to locate an item and the following the following the fields to locate an item and the following the following the fields to locate an item and the following the following the fields to locate an item and the following the field to locate an item to locate and the field the field the following the field the following the field the following the field the Sook, Audio, Visual, or Article/Journal LIBRARY LAMB Lamb Sarkman Pueblo West atellite 100 E. Abriendo Ave.
+Pickup location-Circle one) Note to Library user: Some Interlibited Book on Tape Book on CD Lg Print Microfilm (circle one) Book, Audio, or Visual Request Title Author Journal or Article Request Publication Title Author Solume Issue Date Date Date 1.
+Go to www.pueblolibrary.org Search, Interlibrary Loan Request is to be be produced to the production of the producti